BSC Victims Network

 Violence, Culture and Victimhood

-The North West British Society of Criminology Seminar Series 2016-17, in conjunction with University of Liverpool’s International Criminological Research Unit (ICRU) and the BSC National Victims Network, present a Day Symposium on:
+The North West British Society of Criminology Seminar Series 2016-17, in conjunction with University of Liverpool’s International Criminological Research Unit (ICRU) and the BSC National Victims Network.

-10.30am ‐ 12pm: Opening speakers: Brad Evans (University of Bristol) and Martin Hoondeart (University of Tilburg) chaired by Sandra Walklate (University of Liverpool)
+Speakers: Brad Evans (University of Bristol), Martin Hoondeart (University of Tilburg), Pamela Davies, (Northumbria University), chaired by Sandra Walklate (University of Liverpool).

 Speakers included Vera Baird QC Police and Crime Commissioner Northumbria, Graham Strange Victim Care and Advice Services, Cleveland, Zoe Jackson, Aurora New Dawn, Hampshire, Professor Marianne Hester, Dr Jacki Tapley, Dr Elaine Wedlock, and Professor Matthew Hall.